-Active usage of Beltone Direct Line accessories (for example: Remote Control, TV Link, Personal Audio Link and Phone Link) requires more battery power from the hearing instrument than when these are working on their own.
-When the battery in the hearing instrument has depleted to a level at which use of the Beltone TV Link and Phone Link cannot be supported, the hearing instrument will play two sets of descending tones.
-At some point the battery level will not support the Remote Control either and you will once again hear the descending tones.
+Active usage of Beltone Direct Line accessories (for example: Remote Control, TV Link, and Phone Link) requires more battery power from the hearing instrument than when these are working on their own.
+When the battery in the hearing instrument has depleted to a level at which use of the TV Link, and Phone Link or Personal Audio Link cannot be supported, the hearing instrument will play two sets of descending tones.
+At some point the battery level will not support the remote control either and you will once again hear the descending tones.
 The hearing instrument will continue to work as usual.
-Once a new battery is inserted, full operation of the accessories will resume.
-Remove the protective seal from the fresh battery and insert it in the battery door.
-Check that the + symbols on the battery and on the battery door are on the same side.
+Once a new battery is inserted, full operation of the wireless accessories will resume.

+Replacing the battery